-During initial installation, it is not uncommon to have the electrical power bus to one or all distributor units shorted, any of the distributor units to have the power pins reversed, or the send (Tx) and receive (Rx) pins be reversed.
+During initial installation it is not uncommon to have the electrical power bus to one or all distributor units shorted, any of the distributor units to have the power pins reversed or the send (Tx) and receive (Rx) pins be reversed.

-Stations not in use will not dispense any $O_2$ .
-They will, however, automatically become active once they are put into use dispensing $O_2$ on demand.
+Only low pressure O2 is allowed to travel to the distributors through the normal main pneumatic circuit.
+Stations not in use will not dispense any O2.
+They will, however, automatically become active once they are put into use dispensing O2 on demand.